-All incoming Dance program students (including transfer students) can audition for a talent-based Dance program scholarship.
+All incoming Dance program students (including transfer students) can audition for a needs-based Dance program scholarship.
 The audition is for scholarship consideration only and does not affect entering the program as a bachelor of arts student.
 Scholarships apply for up to 4 years.

 You must meet the following criteria each year for continued scholarship eligibility: